Hatsune Miku: Colorful Stage!: Wonderlands x Showtime

 An eccentric musical theater troupe formed to "put a smile on people's faces to make the world happy".
 The group's members are Tsukasa Tenma, Emu Otori, Nene Kusanagi, and Rui Kamishiro.
-Nene is accompanied by a robot known as Nenerobo, (Note: In the English server, Nenerobo is referred to as Robo-nene.) an initially remote-controlled and later AI-powered robot created for Nene by Rui for her to perform despite her stage fright early in the story.
+Nene is accompanied by a robot known as Robonene, (Note: In the English server, Nenerobo is referred to as Robo-nene.) an initially remote-controlled and later AI-powered robot created for Nene by Rui for her to perform despite her stage fright early in the story.
 As Nene overcame her stage fright, Nenerobo became primarily used as comedic relief.
 Their Sekai, alternatively called the Wonderland Sekai, consists of an amusement park filled with whimsical encounters like singing flowers and living stuffed animals.
 They are initially supported by Hatsune Miku, who takes on the form of a cat-like jester, and Kaito, who takes on the form of a suited actor.
 Their image color is Pop Yellow, and they represent happiness.